This week we have traveled north 2.5 hours into Maine

 via a land route, while Paul Revere

-traveled by ferry across to Charlestown then
+traveled by ferry across to Charlestown

 on horseback.
 Samuel Prescott followed somewhat later